 - Pace, 2nd, J. K., Gilbert, C., Clark, M. S., & Feschotte, C. (2008).
 Repeated horizontal transfer of a DNA transposon in mammals and other tetrapods.
 PNAS: Proceedings of the National Academy of Sciences of the United States of America.
 105:17023-8.

 - Cordaux, R., Udit, S., Batzer, M. A., & Feschotte, C. (2006).
 Birth of a chimeric primate gene by capture of the transposase gene from a mobile element.
-Proceedings of the National Academy of Sciences of the United States of America.
+PNAS: Proceedings of the National Academy of Sciences of the United States of America.
 103:8101-6.